dreamcatcher-tech/network/ideas/Xanadu Solution/Xanadu Solution.md

 Healing the web by backfilling transclusions when they are not there.

 We can use their EDL format to store references inside the state of chains.

+## Transclusion as attribution trees
+If the transclusion format was used as a way to attribute back to owners, then we can start paying for code, but also for any kind of information.
+It can be applied to physical items too.